 Winter means a lot of things: snow days, sledding, hot cocoa, holiday gift-giving.
 It also means, more than in any other season during the year in America, residential building fires.
-Every year in the United States, winter residential building fires result in an estimated average 3,825 injuries and $1.78 billion in property loss, according to the The United States Fire Administration
+Every year in the United States, winter home fires cause 905 deaths and result in over $2 million in property loss on average, according to the United States Fire Administration

 (USFA).
 Research also shows that fires in one- and two-family dwellings account for a whopping 67 percent of all winter home fires, and such fires occur mainly in the early evening hours, peaking from 5 to 8 pm.